-Alternatively, the total R-value may be calculated based on the thickness of insulation multiplied by the "tested R-value per inch" as listed in the Table of R-values or R-value Chart from the manufacturer's current ICC Evaluation Service Report (ESR) that shows compliance with

-Acceptance Criteria for Spray-Applied Foam Plastic Insulation-AC377certified by the Department of Consumer Affairs, Bureau of Electronics and Appliance Repair, Home Furnishings and Thermal Insulation-Household Goods and Services.
+Alternatively, the total R-value may be calculated based on the thickness of insulation multiplied by the "tested R-value per inch" as certified by the Department of Consumer Affairs, Bureau of Household Goods and Services.
 Supporting documentation showing the certified R-value per inch shall be made available at the site for verification and noted on the Certificate of Installation.
 Based on this calculation, the overall assembly U-factor shall be determined by selecting the assembly type, framing configuration, and cavity insulation from the appropriate Reference Joint Appendix JA4 table or other approved method specified in Section JA4 of the Reference Appendices.

-The R-value of the installed insulation shall be based on the verified thickness at an R-value of 5.8 per inch unless an ESR{supporting} documentation is provided with compliance documentation that verifies use of other values.
+The R-value of the installed insulation shall be based on the verified thickness at an R-value of 5.8 per inch unless supporting documentation is provided that verifies use of other values.
 Approved compliance software shall make appropriate adjustments to account for the R-value and U-factor effects of the ccSPF assembly.